2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/begoniacloak/status/1287795370358013952

-### Protestor struck with tear gas canister | (Believed to be) July 28th
+### Protester struck with tear gas canister | (Believed to be) July 28th

-First-person footage shows federal officers firing tear gas canisters at protestors.
+First-person footage shows federal officers firing tear gas canisters at protesters.
 The filmer is shot at repeatedly, with one canister exploding near their feet and another that ricochets and strikes them in the camera, allegedly in the head.
-Protestors can be heard calling for a medic.
+Protesters can be heard calling for a medic.

 tags: protester, tear-gas, tear-gas-canister